Jazba-Innovations/.github/.github/CODE_OF_CONDUCT.md

 ---

 Jazba Services is dedicated to upholding this code of conduct.
-If you have any questions or concerns, please feel free to reach out to us at contact@jazba-services.com.
+If you have any questions or concerns, please feel free to reach out to us at jazbaservices440@gmail.com.

-_Last Updated: July 23, 2023_
+_Last Updated: {{ last_updated }}_